Chapter 11: Emeralds – A Primer

 He saw Bark’s snout twist with confusion, and so he reworded his statement.
 “Simply put, right now you’re stronger mentally but weaker physically.
 In a sense, equipping Emeralds is kinda like holding a double-edged sword.
 It’s a bad idea to overload yourself with lots of Magic and Summon Emeralds, but if you mess around and combine them with the other three types, you’ll find the perfect setup suitable to your fighting style.”

 “Using magic is easy; just place your hand on it and concentrate on drawing the energy out.
 The knowledge locked within the Emerald will assist you with accumulating and shaping the magic with your Mana.
 Once you’re ready, call the spell to fire it off.
 Everyone has their own unique style for using magic, so how you use it is up to you.
-You can strengthen a spell by pouring more Mana into it, but it’s ill-advised to do so.
-A stronger spell may make a difference in a fight, but the trade-off may also leave you worse for the wear.
-Just trust in the Emerald’s guidance and you’ll be fine.
 For Commands, tapping into it will allow you to use them.
-Just remember that it takes a bit of time for the ability to activate.
-Finally, to use Active Supports, place your hand on it first and then slide it over the linked slot to the other Emerald before using it.
+To use Active Supports, place your hand on it first and then slide it over the linked slot to the other Emerald before using it.
 Doing so will add the effect of the Support Emerald to the linked Emerald,” Tails paused to let the information sink into the two Mobian’s heads before reaching the end of his tutorial.
 “Place the Emeralds back on the table.”

 The two removed the gems from their slots and did as instructed.
 “Now, one last thing,” Tails said, pointing to the three gems sitting side by side.
 “When equipped into slots, Emeralds synergize with your body.
 So as you grow stronger, they grow stronger too.
 Eventually, they’ll grow enough to grant access to new spells and abilities, while reducing cooldown periods and Mana consumption.
 When they reach the apex of their growth, they are said to be Mastered.
 A Mastered Emerald grants the user full access to its power, while providing a wealth of additional bonuses, or so I’m told.”